x4b50/lv/README.md

 - [x] imlpement jump labels
 - [x] make readme useful
 - [x] make a disassembler (easy)
-- [ ] add compile time value definitions
+- [x] add compile time value definitions
+- [x] make compiler errors give line, not instruction, numbers
 - [ ] add heap w/ pointers on the stack
 - [ ] implement the language
 - [ ] add comments in some places
+- [ ] use from_bites for vector conversion
+- [ ] (technical regarding implementation) use f64::from_bites and the like, keep track of changes in implementation in respect to std::mem::trasmute
 - might change the executable names